USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 #### 3.4.3.1 Dissolved N2O

-The conditional effects plots for the covariate effects on N2O remained largely unchanged from the previous model.
+The conditional effects plots for the covariate effects on dissolved N2O remained largely unchanged from the previous model.

 <img src="NLA_N2O_models_files/figure-gfm/conditional_effects_mod_n2o4-1.png" style="display: block; margin: auto;" />

 Below are estimates of the conditional effects of the covariates on
 ![\\sigma](https://latex.codecogs.com/svg.image?%5Csigma "\sigma") for
 N2O.
 These plots suggested a large effect of NO3 on the variance of N2O, but little to no effect of surface temperature.

 <img src="NLA_N2O_models_files/figure-gfm/conditional_effects_sigma_n2o4-1.png" style="display: block; margin: auto;" />

 #### 3.4.3.2 Equilibrium N2O

-The covariate effects on N2O remained largely the same as for the previous model.
+The covariate effects on equilibrium N2O remained largely the same as for the previous model.

 <img src="NLA_N2O_models_files/figure-gfm/conditional_effects_mod_n2oeq4-1.png" style="display: block; margin: auto;" />

 The covariate effects on
 ![\\sigma](https://latex.codecogs.com/svg.image?%5Csigma "\sigma") for
-N2O-eq suggested an negative effect of surface temperature and litte to no effect of elevation.
+N2O-eq suggested a negative effect of surface temperature and litte to no effect of elevation.

 <img src="NLA_N2O_models_files/figure-gfm/conditional_effects_sigma_n2oeq4-1.png" style="display: block; margin: auto;" />

 ## 3.5 Model 5

-In the next model, more complexity is added to the N2O component by including a covariate for lake surface area (log scale) as well as interactions between NO3 and log(area) and surface temperature.
+In the next model, additional complexity is added to the dissolved N2O component by including a covariate for continuous lake surface area (log scale) as well as interactions between NO3 and log(surface area) and surface temperature.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/df_model.rda")